garlett/multiseat/README.md

 what it does:
 - download and install pacman packages
-- download, patch and compiles: tomcl, drm-lease-manger, wlroots and labwc
+- download, patch and compiles: tomcl, drm-lease-manger, wlroots, labwc and sfwbar
 - creates configuration for: keyboards, mouses and videos
 - apply kmv config on the seats
 - start compositor service for each seat with non-root user
 - start compositor applications with compositor as ppid

-Currently using with 4 seats on nvdia gf7300 and amd R5 230
+Currently using with 4 seats on nvdia gf7300 and amd R5-230

 ***Need help on refering this repo on multi seat tutorials.***